 Blocked Google Ads accounts are listed by account name, i.e., the network or company name of the Google Ads account.
 If you see the account name "Anonymous advertiser" it means that the Google Ads advertiser has not specified a network or company name.

 Updates that you make to ads should take effect on your pages within a few hours.

 Changed your mind?

-After you've taken action on an ad or AdWords account, you can always change your mind (and your settings) later.
+After you've taken action on an ad or Google Ads account, you can immediately click Undo.
+You can also change your mind later:

-Remember that updates to ads or AdWords accounts you've acted on in the past may take up to a day to take effect on your pages.
+Updates to ads or Google Ads accounts that you've acted on in the past may take up to a day to take effect on your pages.